NLnetLabs/domain/test-data/server/README.md

 - By default server responses are expected consist of only a single reply.
-The `EXTRA_PACKET` directive can be used to denote that a subsequent reply should also be expected.
+The `EXTRA_PACKET` directive can be used to denote that a subsequent reply should also be expected, e.g. for XFR responses.
 The `EXTRA_PACKET` directive can be used more than once.
 The number of replies must exactly match the number of expected replies.
-To make it possible to define which RRs will appear in which reply, when running these tests the server will order zone contents in memory, while there is usually no such ordering guarantee.
+To make it possible to correctly define which RRs will appear in which reply in which order, when running in test mode the server uses PredictablyOrderedBatcher to order XFR response RRs by wire format byte sequence, while there is usually no such ordering guarantee.

 - Specifying a TSIG key via `STEP <N> QUERY KEY <KEYNAME>` will cause the real TSIG client code to TSIG sign the request, and to strip out the TSIG signing